1871fotc/fotc/docs/headstones/archaeological-digs.md

 search:
   boost: 1
 title: Archaeological Digs
-description: Uncovering stories from the past
+description: Get your hands dirty and uncover stories from the past
 ---

 # Archaeological Digs